Skein relations for tangle Floer homology: Introduction

 \begin{ourtheorem} There exists a type~$\DD$ homomorphism $\Ppmt \colon \CDTDt (\T_+, n) \to \CDTDt (\T_-, n)$ of $(M, A)$-degree $(0,0)$ such that

 as $(M, A)$-bigraded type~$\DD$ structures.
 Analogous statements hold for type~$\DA$, $\AD$, and $\AA$ structures. \end{ourtheorem}

-Again by taking the box tensor product, we obtain an oriented skein exact triangle for knot Floer homology, recovering a version of the results in \cite{hfk, oszskein}.
+Again by taking the box tensor product, we obtain an oriented skein exact triangle for knot Floer homology analogous to those in \cite{hfk, oszskein}.
 Suppose $L_+$, $L_-$, and $L_0$ are three oriented links that are identical except near a point, so that they form an oriented skein triple.

 \begin{ourcorollary} If the two strands of $L_0$ belong to the same component, then there exists an $(M, A)$-bigraded exact triangle

 and if the two strands of $L_0$ belong to different components, then there exists an $(M, A)$-bigraded exact triangle